-bound1 Positive integer or numeric value. bound2 Positive integer or numeric value. namedVector Logical flag.
-If \ensuremath{TRUE} , a named vector is returned.
-The default is FALSE. nThreads Specific number of threads to be used.
-The default is NULL.
+bound1 Positive integer or numeric value. bound2 Positive integer or numeric value.

+namedVector Logical flag.
+If TRUE, a named vector is returned.
+The default is FALSE.

 For the simple case (i.e. when bound2 = NULL), this algorithm first generates all primes up to n via the sieve of Eratosthenes.
-We use these primes to sieve over the sequence 1:n, dividing each value by p, creating a temporary value that will be subtracted from the original value at each index (i.e. equivalent to multiply each index by (1 - 1/p) but more efficient as we don't have to deal with floating point numbers).
+We use these primes to sieve over the sequence 1:n, dividing each value by p, creating a temporary value that will be subtracted from the original value at each index (i.e. equivalent to multiply each index by (1-1/p) but more efficient as we don't have to deal with floating point numbers).
 The case when is.null(bound2) = FALSE is more complicated but the basic ideas still hold.